How to Apply for SSDI with Lupus: Application Tips

 How to Apply for SSDI with Lupus: Application Tips?

-What should I know about documenting lupus flares?
+What information should I include when documenting my lupus flares?

 How ClaimPath Helps?